junxit/us-congress-bills-117/bill.md

 ## § 5.
 Authorization of appropriations

-There are authorized to be appropriated to the Commission such sums as may be necessary to carry out this Act and the amendments made by this Act.
+There are authorized to be appropriated to the Securities and Exchange Commission such sums as may be necessary to carry out this Act and the amendments made by this Act.